webplatform/docs/concepts/Internet_and_Web/index.md

 ---
-title: Internet and Web
+title: Internet and the Web
 uri: 'concepts/Internet and Web'

 ---
-# Internet and the Web

 Here you can find a couple for articles and links concerning the broader scope of web development.

 You might also want to take a look at the [Beginners section](/beginners) to find more general web related topics.